verdaux/BookNotes/Phrases/Impressors 21.md

 - [ ] How will I benefit by comparing myself with him/her?
 - [ ] That's where we are right now.
 The answer is right beneath our feet.
 - [ ] You got diversity here.
 Not in this room.
 But, generally there is diversity here.
+- [ ] This guy is serious about sleep.
+Let's hit those kpis.
+- [ ] One soap that covers all the realms of the body.